Han campaigns against Minyue: Second intervention

 Emperor Wu of the Han went to war with the Minyue.

 In 135 BC, war broke out when Minyue invaded Nanyue.
 Zhao Mo, the king of Nanyue, asked for and received the military assistance of the Han.
 In 180 BC, Zhao had offered to submit as a vassal and the Han agreed, a decision that was partly based on Zhao's ancestral roots in northern China.
 An army led by the generals Wang Hui and Han Anguo was ordered to invade Minyue.
 The campaign was cut short by palace infighting in the Minyue court.
 Panicked at news of an invasion, the younger brother of the Minyue king Zou Ying, Zou Yushan, conspired with the royal court to depose Ying.
 Yushan killed his brother with a spear, decapitated the corpse, and sent the head to Wang.
 The Han forces withdrew soon after.

 Zhao Mo was grateful for the speed of the intervention against Minyue.
 The Han official Zhuang Zhu was dispatched to meet with the Nanyue emperor, who expressed his gratitude.
 Zhao sent his son, the prince Zhao Yingqi, to the Han capital at Chang'an, where he was to work for the Emperor.
-In the aftermath of the campaign, Minyue had split into a dual monarchy, Minyue and Dongyue.
-Minyue was controlled by the Han through a proxy ruler, while Dongyue was independently ruled by Zou Yushan, the brother who deposed the former king during the invasion.

-Zou Chou was selected to fill the role of Han proxy ruler because he was the only member of the Minyue royal family who refused to take part in the war against Nanyue.
+In the aftermath of the campaign, Zou Chou was selected to fill the role of Han proxy ruler because he was the only member of the Minyue royal family who refused to take part in the war against Nanyue.
 However, his efforts to exert control over the people of Minyue were not successful.
 The subjects of the kingdom pledged their loyalty to Zou Yushan instead.
 Yushan declared himself king of Minyue without the consent of the Emperor Wu, the Han ruler.
 The emperor was informed of Yushan's actions, and recognized him as king of Dongyue instead of ordering a second invasion.
-Emperor Wu considered it a reward to Yushan for killing Zou Ying and ending the war.
-The assassination had prevented the Han from wasting any more resources on the conflict.
+Emperor Wu considered it a reward to Yushan for killing Zou Ying and ending the war, for the assassination had prevented the Han from wasting any more resources on the conflict.
+As a result, there were two kings coexisting in the country.
 Dongyue had an uneasy relationship with the Han.
 In 112 BC, Han officials were killed in a military engagement with Dongyue.